hyperledger/fabric/docs/source/peer-chaincode-devmode.md

 **Audience:** Smart contract developers that want to iteratively develop and test their chaincode packages without the overhead of the smart contract lifecycle process for every update.

 During smart contract development, a developer needs a way to quickly and iteratively test a chaincode package without having to run the chaincode lifecycle commands for every modification.
 This tutorial uses the Fabric binaries and starts the peer in development mode ("DevMode") and then connects the chaincode to the peer.
-It allows you to start a chaincode without ever installing the chaincode on the peer and after the chaincode is initially committed to a channel, you can bypass the peer lifecycle chaincode commands.
-This allows for rapid deployment, debugging, and update without the overhead of reissuing the peer lifecycle chaincode commands every time you make an update.
+It allows you to start a chaincode without ever installing the chaincode on the peer and after the chaincode is initially committed to a channel, you can bypass the cli lifecycle chaincode commands.
+This allows for rapid deployment, debugging, and update without the overhead of reissuing the cli lifecycle chaincode commands every time you make an update.

 **Note:** In order to use the DevMode flag on a peer, TLS communications must be disabled on all the nodes in the network.
 And because TLS communications are strongly recommended for production networks, you should never run a production peer in DevMode.
 The network used in this tutorial should not be used as a template for any form of a production network.
 See [Deploying a production network](deployment_guide_overview.html) for instructions on how to deploy a production network.
 You can also refer to the [Fabric test network](test_network.html) to learn more about how to deploy and update a smart contract package on a channel using the Fabric chaincode lifecycle process.